Pre-Owned Gulfstream G650 & G650ER Market Overview (2024-2026) | Safe Fly Aviation

 G650/G650ER pricing does not follow a single-number model.
 Rather, it operates as a value distribution: identical model years can transact at materially different price points based on program coverage, maintenance exposure, and cabin/connectivity configuration.

-• Cabin Condition: Refurbishment involves significant cost and downtime; buyers apply corresponding discounts to dated interiors
+• Cabin Condition: Refurbishment involves significant cost; buyers discount dated interiors

-• Documentation Quality: Complete logbooks, transparent damage history, and consistent maintenance documentation
+• Documentation Quality: Complete logbooks and transparent damage history

-Pricing Reality: In selective markets, buyers will pay premiums for clean aircraft—and negotiate aggressively for anything creating downtime risk or uncertainty.
-Quality commands pricing power; ambiguity invites discounting.
+Pricing Reality: In selective markets, buyers will pay premiums for clean aircraft—and negotiate aggressively for anything creating downtime risk.

 Liquidity & Time-to-Sell Analysis